tiprankstipranks

 Consolidation in the healthcare industry and the actions of activist stockholders could materially affect our business, financial position, results of operations, and cash flows and our ability to operate as an independent entity.

 The healthcare industry faces strong competition and consistent pressure to grow revenues while containing escalating costs.
 In recent periods, these aspects of our industry have caused some consolidation.
-We could become an acquisition target, which could disrupt our business or impact our ability to operate as an independent entity.
-Even the announcement that we were an acquisition target could materially impact our business, financial position, results of operations, stock price, and cash flows.
-Additionally, our business could be negatively affected by the actions of activist stockholders, including without limitation by causing increased volatility in our stock price.
-We value constructive input from investors and regularly engage in dialogue with our stockholders.
-Responding to actions by activist stockholders can be costly and time-consuming and divert management's attention from operations.
+Additionally, our business could be negatively affected by the actions of activist stockholders.
+While we value constructive input from investors and regularly engage in dialogue with our stockholders, responding to actions by activist stockholders can be costly and time-consuming and divert management's attention from operations.
 Activist stockholder activity can create uncertainties as to our future direction and could lead to the perception of a change in the direction of our business or other instability.
 In such a case, our competitors or other activist stockholders could exploit these uncertainties and perceptions, which could have a material adverse impact on our business, financial position, results of operations, and cash flows.

 Share Price & Shareholder Rights - Risk 2